ruyadorno/extend-grunt-plugin/README.md

-# extend-grunt-task
+# extend-grunt-plugin

-Helper method to easily extend an already existing grunt task.
+Helper method to easily extend a grunt plugin.